 Just as each person is different, so is their reaction to cancer and cancer treatment.
 You may have severe, mild, or no side effects.
 Talk with your cancer care team about the side effects you might have.
 It helps to do this before treatment starts.
 There may be things you can do to manage or prevent some side effects.
 For instance, you can do things to help prevent constipation during cancer treatment.

-Chemo can cause constipation or hard, dry stools that you have less often.
+Some chemo can cause constipation or hard, dry stools that you have less often.
 Stool may also be difficult to pass.
-You can also become constipated when you're less active, take certain medicines such as pain medicine or iron, or don't get enough fluid or fiber in your diet.
+You can also become constipated when you're less active, take certain medicines, such as pain medicine or iron, or don't get enough fluid or fiber in your diet.

 Call your healthcare provider if you aren't having bowel movements in the pattern that's normal for you.
 Your healthcare provider may suggest taking a laxative or stool softener.
 But don't take these measures without first checking with your healthcare provider.

 The National Cancer Institute suggests these tips to help prevent constipation: